Judy French: Early life and education

 French was born on 18 November 1960 in Portsmouth, Hampshire, England.
 She spent her childhood living in England, Kenya and the Middle East, as the family moved during her father's career as a telecom engineer.
 Her mother was a Sunday school teacher.
 She was educated at an English "boarding school that was originally set up for the daughters of United Reformed Church ministers".
 She therefore originally attended a URC church with her school, but soon began attending the local Church of England church.
 She was confirmed at the age of 14, having attended the church near her grandparents’ home in Portsmouth for preparation.

 After finishing school, French moved to Portsmouth where she began working as an accounts clerk at an insurance firm.
 She became a member of the church she was confirmed at which was a "middle of the road church with an Anglo-Catholic vicar".
 She joined its parochial church council (PCC) at the age of 19.

 After completing a history A-Level at night school, French became the first member of her family to attend university when she took up a place to study theology at St David's College, Lampeter in Wales.
 During her time at Lampeter, the university chaplain was a woman and there had been female deacons in the Church in Wales since 1980.
 She felt the call to ordination while at university.
 She graduated with a Bachelor of Arts (BA) degree in 1989.
 She was selected for ordination in the Church of England, and matriculated into St Stephen's House, Oxford, an Anglo-Catholic theological college, in 1989.
 She was one of only two women in her year, but became the only woman when the other left shortly after starting her studies.
-After two years of training, she left St St Stephen's House to be ordained as a deacon.
+After two years of training, she left St Stephen's House to be ordained as a deacon.